 3.2.2.2 Zircaloy Phase Changes with Temperature.
 Zircaloy cladding progresses through several distinct microstructural changes with increasing temperature.
-The original (as-fabricated) zircaloy microstructure consists of alpha-zircaloy (α -Zr) grains elongated in the circumferential direction (referred to as a stress-relieved microstructure).
-This structure is observed with peak temperatures of less than 920 K. With increasing temperature, the α -Zr grains recrystallize and become equiaxed (920 < T < 1105 K).
-At about 1105 K, the transformation from α -Zr to the β -Zr phase begins.
-The temperature at which this transformation occurs increases with increasing oxygen content in the Zr.
-The β -Zr transforms back to α -Zr as temperatures are reduced below 1105 K; however, the microstructural appearance of the transformed β -Zr grains (referred to as "prior β -Zr") is distinctly different from the α -Zr grains that were not exposed to temperatures greater than 1105 K. The two-phase α + prior β -Zr mixture is observed in materials exposed to 1105 < T < 1245 K.
+The original (as-fabricated) zircaloy microstructure consists of alpha-zircaloy (α -Zr) grains elongated in the axial direction (referred to as a stress-relieved microstructure).
+This structure is observed with peak temperatures less than 920 K. With increasing temperature, the α -Zr grains recrystallize and become equiaxed (920 < T < 1105 K).
+Transformation from α -Zr to the β -Zr phase begins about 1105 K and ends about 1245 K. The temperature at which this transformation occurs increases with increasing oxygen content in the Zr.
+The β -Zr transforms back to α -Zr as temperatures are reduced below 1105 K: however, the microstructural appearance of the transformed β -Zr grains (referred to as "prior β -Zr") is distinctly different from the α -Zr grains that were not exposed to temperatures greater than 1105 K. The prior β -Zr structure appears as large, equiaxed grains with α -Zr platelets within each grain.
+The two-phase α + prior β -Zr mixture is observed in materials exposed to 1105 < T < 1245 K.

-Several phenomena occur between 1245 < T < 2030 K. As the temperature increases above 1245 K, the α -Zr transforms completely to β -Zr and then transforms back to α -Zr on cooling (prior β -Zr).
-The prior β -Zr structure appears as large, equiaxed grains with α -Zr platelets within each grain.
-Interaction of the zircaloy cladding with steam on its outside surface and UO{2} fuel on its inside surface becomes significant above 1245 K, and oxidation of the cladding occurs.
-Two layers are formed on the outside surface: first, a layer of α -Zr is formed that has been stabilized at high temperatures because of oxygen uptake [denoted $\alpha\text{-}Zr(0)],$ and then a layer of ZrO_2 is formed outside the $\alpha\text{-}Zr(0)$ layer.
-The longer the clauding is exposed to temperatures greater than 1245 K, the thicker these two layers can become.
-The entire wall thickness can eventually transform to ZrU_2 and α -Zr(0).
-Frequently, there are two layers in the ZrO_2 phase.
-The inside layer [closest to the α -Zr(0)] contains a metallic α -Zr(0) phase.
-This indicates that the Zr0, was slightly hypostoichiometric at temperature and underwent eutectoid decomposition into stoichiometric $ZrO{2,00} + \alpha - Zr(0)$ during cooling.
-This decomposition only takes place if significant amounts (enough to be visible) of the $2r\theta_2$ have been at temperatures above about 1760 K (Figure 18).
+Several phenomena occur between 1245 < T < 2030 K. Interaction of the zircaloy cladding with steam on its outside surface and UO2 fuel on its inside surface becomes significant above 1245 K, and oxidation of the cladding occurs.
+Two layers are formed on the outside surface: first, a layer of α -Zr is formed that has been stabilized at high temperatures because of oxygen uptake; this layer is termed oxygen-stabilized alpha-zirconium [α -Zr(0)]; and then a layer of ZrO2 is formed outside the α -/r(0) layer.
+The longer the cladding is exposed to temperatures greater than 1245 K, the thicker these two layers can become.
+The entire wall thickness can eventually transform to $2rO_2$ and α -7r(0).
+Frequently, there are two layers in the $2rO_2$ phase.
+The inside layer [closest to the α -2r(0)] contains a metallic α -2r(0) phase.
+This indicates that the $2rO_2$ was slightly hypostoichiometric at temperature and underwent eutectoid decomposition into stoichiometric $2rO{2.00} + \alpha$ -/r(0) during cooling.
+This decomposition only takes place if significant amounts (enough to be visible) of the $2rO_2$ have been at temperatures above about 1760 K (Figure 18).

-If fuel-claading contact exists, interaction of the cladding with the UU_2 fuel also occurs, resulting in oxidation of the cladding from the inside surface.
-The internal $UU_2/2r$ interaction results in the formation of the following reaction layer sequence:
+If fuel-cladding contact exists, interaction of the cladding with the UO_2 fuel also occurs, resulting in oxidation of the cladding from the inside surface.
+The internal $UO_2/2r$ interaction results in the formation of the following reaction layer sequence:

-$$[UO{2} + U] + [a-Zr(0)] + (U,Zr)]$$
+$[U0_2 + U] \rightarrow [\alpha - 2r(0)a + U, 2r]$

-+ (U, Zr) alloy + $$a-Zr(0){h}$$
+\rightarrow U,Zr alloy $\rightarrow \alpha$ -Zr(0)h